rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 This would have to become a future incompatibility lint ahead of time, and should also remain a warning after the feature is implemented since the behaviour of `TypeId::of::<Self>()` in generics is likely to be unexpected.

-In most cases, implementations should change this to `TypeId::of::<T>()`, where `T` is the type parameter used for discretisation, since that should show the expected `TypeId` distinction.
+In most cases, implementations should change this to `TypeId::of::<T>()`, where `T` is the type parameter used for discretisation, since that should show only the expected `TypeId` distinction.

 Instead of `TypeId::of::<AStruct<U, V, W>>()`, `TypeId::of::<(U, V, W)>()` can be used, as tuples are [implementation-invariant-generics].